 Strategies for Your PitMad Pitch

 I’ve worked with dozens of authors to help them refine their Twitter pitches, and in that time I’ve learned a lot about the Dos and Don’ts of these events.
 The biggest hurdle, I’ve found, is the writing itself.
-How do you reduce your book pitch to something that’s both compelling and less than 280 characters?
+How do you reduce your book pitch to something that’s both compelling and under 280 characters?
 That’s a topic for another article, but if you need help writing your pitch, I recommend watching this Reedsy video, “Develop Your Book’s Logline with a Professional Editor”.

 I also recommend purchasing my Query Package and asking about a complementary pitch critique, but unfortunately there’s not enough time before this particular event.
 The next PitMad will be coming up in March 2021, though.
 Wink emoji.